 A: Forward787 is looking for business and technology professionals at multiple levels.
-Some job titles include Associate, Senior Associate, Director of Business Management, Engineer, Developer, Senior Software Developer and Director of Engineering.
+Some job titles include Associate, Senior Associate, Director of Business Management, Software Developer, Senior Software Developer and Director of Software Engineering.

 Q: How do I learn more if I'm not ready to apply?

-A: There are a few things you can do.
-You can reach the Forward787 team by sending an email to email@example.com, you can sign up to hear about future events, and you can check out our social media and contact us on Facebook or Instagram.
+A: Reach out to the Forward787 team by sending an email to email@example.com, you can sign up to hear about future events, and you can check out our social media and contact us on Facebook or Instagram.